traefik/traefik/docs/content/routing/services/index.md

 This strategy is only available to load balance between [services](./index.md) and not between [servers](./index.md#servers).

-This strategy can be defined only with [File](../../providers/file.md).
+!!! info "This strategy can be defined only with [File](../../providers/file.md)."

 ```toml tab="TOML"
 ## Dynamic configuration